Skip to content

 It’s what Haupt refers to as the “Dr. Oz paradox.”

 What accounts for this asymmetry?
-Haupt says the First Amendment distinguishes “pretty sharply” between what happens within a professional relationship, and what happens outside it.
+Haupt says the First Amendment distinguishes “pretty sharply” between what happens within a professional relationship, and what happens outside it, when a professional is speaking as a private person.

 “The underlying idea is that everyone is equal in public discourse,” she says.
 “We can call the things that are not within the professional relationship itself the discussion of ideas in general; and when we’re talking about the discussion of ideas in general — as frequently happens on social media — we don’t have malpractice liability, and we don’t have the same ideas about content and viewpoint regulation that we have within the professional relationship.”